 Over the last four years, I have taught at two different schools, three buildings, and four classrooms.
-One of the rooms only had ONE bookcase and a rolling cart for storage (the desks did have any storage either!) !
+One of the rooms only had ONE bookcase and a rolling cart for storage (the desks didn’t have any storage either!) !
 Needless to say, I some how got it to work.
 With all these changes, I have learned what I need and what helps.
 This year I have taken the minimalistic approach and started to get rid of anything and everything that I knew I would not use.
+I know feel anxious when there is too much clutter in my classroom.
+The room has stayed cleaner and the students can see where everything goes much more easily.

 These 7 classroom must haves have allowed me to run a effective classroom where the students are more independent AND we are more organized than ever.